mlrun/mlrun/docs/projects/create-project.md

 ```

 To define a new project from scratch, use {py:meth}`~mlrun.projects.new_project`.
-You must specify a `name` and a
+You must specify a `name`.
-location for the `context` directory (e.g. `"./"`).
+The `context` dir holds the configuration, code, and workflow files.
+Its default value is "./".
+File paths in the project are
+relative to the context root.
 There are additional, optional parameters.
-The `context` dir holds the configuration, code, and workflow files.
-File paths in the project are relative to the context root.
 The `user_project` flag indicates that the project name is unique per user, and the `init_git` flag is used to initialize git in the context dir.

 ```python